Sahul-pixel/GitHub-action-Practice-/README.md

 # Github Action practice

 # 1. Workflow

-To create a Github action Workflow, Need a one folder '.github/woorkflow/'
+To create a Github action Workflow, Need a one folder Called '.gitHub/workflow'